axaq/traviso-website/_posts/2015-03-20-camera-controls.md

 <br/>
-Additionally there are some handy properties related to camera controls that you can define in the confuguration object.
+Additionally there are some handy properties related to camera controls that you can define in the configuration object.
 Here is a list:

-* **minScale {Number} :** mimimum scale that the DisplayObjectContainer for the map can get, default 0.5
+* **minScale {Number} :** minimum scale that the DisplayObjectContainer for the map can get, default 0.5
 * **maxScale {Number} :** maximum scale that the DisplayObjectContainer for the map can get, default 1.5
 * **numberOfZoomLevels {Number} :** used to calculate zoom increment, default 5
 * **initialZoomLevel {Number} :** initial zoom level of the map, should be between -1 and 1, default 0
-* **instantCameraZoom {Number} :** specifies wheather to zoom instantly or with a tween animation, default false
+* **instantCameraZoom {Number} :** specifies whether to zoom instantly or with a tween animation, default false
 * **followCharacter {Boolean} :** defines if the camera will follow the current controllable or not, default true
-* **instantCameraRelocation {Boolean} :** specifies wheather the camera moves instantly or with a tween animation to the target location, default false
+* **instantCameraRelocation {Boolean} :** specifies whether the camera moves instantly or with a tween animation to the target location, default false
 * **mapDraggable {Boolean} :** enable dragging the map with touch-and-touchmove or mousedown-and-mousemove on the map, default true

 Hope you liked it.
 Let me know your thoughts either in the comments below or through twitter.